POLICY TITLE: Policy on Equal Employment Opportunity/Affirmative Action at

 Further, the university takes affirmative action to attract qualified candidates for employment who are minority, female, individuals with disabilities, disabled veterans and veterans of the Vietnam Era; ensures that bona fide job-related and valid requirements are used to evaluate employees for promotion and applicants for employment; and complies with applicable federal, state and local laws, statutes, orders and regulations prohibiting discrimination on the basis of race, color, religion, gender, age, national or ethnic origin, sexual orientation, veteran status or non-job-related disability.

-This EEO/AA policy is issued annually as a reminder of our commitment to equal opportunity and as an update on current responsibilities.
+This EEO/AA policy is a reminder of our commitment to equal opportunity and as an update on current responsibilities.

 The university recognizes that its success depends on the development and use of the full range of human resources.
 At the basis of this precept is equal employment opportunity.
 It is critical that Carnegie Mellon's faculty, staff and student body continue to cultivate and enhance its diversity.
 Through administration of this and related policies, the university intends to assure that all people are included in the diversity that makes Carnegie Mellon stronger in sustaining world-class distinction.